 Sometimes — a lot of the time — I think it would have been better if we’d never met.
-If his car hadn’t gotten a flat that day just in the right spot for me and some of my coworkers to help him out, if I hadn’t caught his eye for whatever reason.
+If his car hadn’t gotten a flat that day just in the right spot for me and some of my co-workers to help him out, if I hadn’t caught his eye for whatever reason.

 None of the times I think that are when he’s actually here.

-You might take me for a stereotype if you saw how long I spend washing my hair, but it’s really only in this motel.
-At home it’s just an in-and-out thing, but here I’ve got a cold, empty room to face once I’m finished; there are some things a guy’s just not strong enough for, embarrassing as it is to think about.
+You might take me for a gay stereotype if you saw how long I spend washing my hair, but it’s really only in this motel.
+At home it’s just an in-and-out thing, but here I’ve got a cold, empty room to face once I’m finished; there are some things a guy’s just not strong enough for, embarrassing as that is to think about.